stdevPavelmc/mailad/Features.md

 If you are behind a proxy you must setup the proxy as per the configs in the `/etc/mailad/mailad.conf` file.

-**Beware!**: If your DNS is restricted to the local or enterprise network it will not work: you will recieve a notice about it.
+**Beware!**: If your DNS is restricted to the local or enterprise network it will not work: you will receive a notice about it.

 The ClamAV updates are linked to a TXT DNS register, if the server can't fetch the content of that register there will no updates available and the system will crash between 24 to 72 hours after the fail.